syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 {% endtabs %}

-You can download a complete working sample from [GitHub] (https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Word-document/Remove-background-in-Word-document).
+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Word-document/Remove-background-in-Word-document).

 ## Working with Alternate chunks